DuendeInexistente/Cirque/CreakJou.md

 #### THE STORY THAT WASN'T, OF THE MARE IN THE MOON

-A long time ago Quesque, a bad Cir*, grew bitter on his lighthouse.
+A long time ago Quesque, a bad Cir[^Cir], grew bitter on his lighthouse.

 Yet the cold breeze of the night warmed his heart, and he talked with the twinkles of the moonstars.
 Six twinkles were his friends: Leo, Eridanus, Cassiopeia, Lyra, Corvus and Draco.
 They talked about strange magics and the beauties of their own worlds.